Skip to main content

 Commercial Solar Rebate Program#

-Solar panels on a business roof
+Solar panels on the roof of an office building

 • Must be a Fort Collins Utilities electric customer.
 View the City of Fort Collins Electric Service Area Map.